-Laws are different in each state, but you can count on one of two methods for dividing your property when you're divorcing:
+Laws are different in each state, but you can count on one of two methods for dividing your property when you are divorcing:

 Community Property Division

-In community property states, each spouse is entitled to one-half of all the property acquired during the marriage.
+In community property states such as Texas, each spouse is entitled to one-half of all the property acquired during the marriage.

 The separate property of each spouse isn’t included in property division in community property states.
 “Separate property” typically includes: